 Gold Prices Today In India; Check Gold Rate In Delhi, Mumbai, Kolkata, Chennai, Thane, Surat, Pune, Nagpur

-Gold Rate Today: Weakness is being seen in the prices of gold and silver in the global market today.
+Gold Rate Today: Fluctuation is being seen in the prices of gold and silver in the global market today.
 The effect of which is clearly visible in the domestic market.
-Also, the prices are not getting support due to sluggish demand.
+The gold price in India today is Rs 5,874 per gram for 22 karat gold and Rs 6,408 per gram for 24 karat gold.

 Trending Now